EEZ-Y Compact Travel Review

 The EEZ-Y umbrella is certainly easy to use, as advertised.
 But it did not live up to some of the marketing claims in our rigorous testing.

 The EEZ-Y performed relatively well in the most important category: rain protection.
 In our OGL Rain Test, raindrops struck at mid-thigh and at the forearm, decent to above-average performance.
 The canopy is relatively shallow, but it has a larger diameter which ensures decent but not excellent coverage, relative to other contenders in this review.
-For a similar design with a tad more coverage, check out the Lewis N Clark Umbrella.
-And for outstanding coverage, nothing beats the Totes Auto Open Wooden umbrella.

 Ease of Transport